gb999/advent-of-code-2023/day8/day8.md

 I learned not to enter git commands which I don't understand...

 My solution to this problem was using some hash tables.
-In part 2, the least common multiple was used.
+In part 2, the lowest common multiple was used.

+I have rewritten the code since...